Upabjojr/sympy/docs/modules/integrals.rst

 Integrals
 =========

-.. module:: diofant.integrals
+.. module:: sympy.integrals

 The ``integrals`` module in Diofant implements methods to calculate definite and indefinite integrals of expressions.

-Principal method in this module is :func:`~diofant.integrals.integrals.integrate`
+Principal method in this module is :func:`~sympy.integrals.integrals.integrate`

   - ``integrate(f, x)`` returns the indefinite integral `\int f\,dx`
   - ``integrate(f, (x, a, b))`` returns the definite integral `\int_{a}^{b} f\,dx`